malavv/c1d3r/README.md

 Contributions to this project are very welcome.
 This being an open source project, it is only as strong as the people who caries it and volunteer their time for the benefit of the overall community.
 This being said, all work must comply with the project vision's of a simple, easy to use, and focused interactive guide.
 Here is a couple of way you may help :

 1. Using it!
 And reporting errors and bugs in the [Github issue manager](https://github.com/malavv/c1d3r/issues).
-2. Helping with the user experience and styling. *HTML | JS | Polymer*
+1. Helping with the user experience and styling. *HTML | JS | Polymer*
-3. Tacking a reported bug, and fixing it.
+1. Tacking a reported bug, and fixing it.
+1. Find a TODO in the code and resolve it.
-4. Contributing recipes, see the [wiki page](https://github.com/malavv/c1d3r/wiki/Contributing-Recipes) for more details.
+1. Contributing recipes, see the [wiki page](https://github.com/malavv/c1d3r/wiki/Contributing-Recipes) for more details.

 This is the lovely people to thank for this guide:
 ```